hrashkin/plotmachines/src/preprocessing/README.md

 ### After Pre-Processing

-Once the files are generated, rename the preprocessed files as "train_encoded.jsonl", "val_encoded.jsonl", "test_encoded.jsonl" and place them under "data_dir" folder specified during the fine-truning script in "train.py"
+Once the files are generated, rename the preprocessed files as "train_encoded.jsonl", "val_encoded.jsonl", "test_encoded.jsonl" and place them under "data_dir" folder, which is specificied as input parameter to the fine-truning script "train.py".